LambArchie/Competition-Manager/README.md

 ### Homepage Editing

 * Create a file at `app/home/templates/custom-index.html` and this will be used instead of the default homepage.
-* I have includes two other hompages which can be customised to suit your needs.
+* I have includes three other hompages which can be customised to suit your needs.
   * Carousel contains a slideshow.
 To add images to it place files in `app/home/files/img/`
   * Cover uses the background image found at `app/home/files/img/background.jpg`.
-The file used can be changed by editing cover.css then minifying and updating the integrity inside `custom-index.html`
+The file used can be changed by editing cover.If the css is editted ensure you minify the file and tjem update the integrity inside `custom-index.html`
+  * Basic is basic.
+It just prints the brand name with competition manager after
   * Using docker you can mount a volume at these locations, allowing you to easily use this feature.